bsn-si/figaro-cli/README.md

 figaro-cli --help
 ```

-Or generate single binary bundle of cli, via `node-pkg`.
+Or generate single binary bundle of CLI via `node-pkg`.
 (You can mofify targets in package.json, or run custom command manually)

 ``` bash
 npm run build:bundle